 Fishing A Rip Bait For Largemouth

 As the water warms in early spring, I employ a more aggressive retrieve with my rip bait.
-Bass are more active and have moved shallower in the warming waters, so the fish are more willing to bite a faster moving bait then.
-I attract their attention by selecting rip baits in chrome colors, which generate a lot of
+Bass are more active and have moved shallower in the warming waters, so the fish are more willing to bite a faster-moving bait then.
+I attract their attention by selecting rip baits in chrome colors, which generate a lot of flash when I rip the lure.
+Now I rip the bait with two or three hard jerks of my rod followed by a one- to two-second pause.
+Strikes usually occur as the lure sits still or when it starts moving again after the pause.
+The ripping retrieve of a jerkbait also produces numbers later into the fall when targeting smallmouth bass.

-The ripping retrieve has also produced for me when fishing for largemouth bass in the fall either around boat docks or weed beds.
-I cast the rip bait along the side of a dock or edge of the weeds and constantly rip it with hard jerks of my rod.
+Popular target areas include main-lake structure areas on lakes, including points, dams, and creek channels.
+In rivers or streams, look for bridges, dams, channel swings, and deep holes.
+I cast the rip bait along the side of a rock or piece of structure and constantly rip it with hard jerks of my rod.
 Hold on tight to your rod when using this retrieve because a bass strikes the lure so hard it can knock the rod out of your hands.

 Throwing A Rip Bait For Smallmouth